model-checking/kani/docs/src/regression-testing.md

 See below for a description of each one.

 Note that regression testing is run whenever a Pull Request is opened, updated or merged into the main branch.
-Therefore, it is a good idea to run regression testing locally before submitting a Pull Request for Kani.
+Therefore, it's a good idea to run regression testing locally before submitting a Pull Request for Kani.

 ## Kani testing suites